Juice (TV series): Production

 Juice is based partially upon Rizwan's real life, though Rizwan has stated the show is "definitely fictional", and features his real-life mother and brother as his family in the show.
 Juice's notable features include its practical effects and "distinctive trippy visuals", as well as how it "explore[s] adult themes in a childlike way".

 The title of the show was inspired by Rizwan's mother, who used to say "If life gives you mangoes, make mango juice."

 Rizwan has cited Boots Riley, Bong Joon-Ho, and Buster Keaton as sources of influence.
 Having attended École Philippe Gaulier, Rizwan sought to incorporate elements of clowning into the show.

 Juice was commissioned in 2022 following a successful pilot created the previous autumn.

 The BBC confirmed in May 2024 that Juice would return for a second series.
-In April 2025, it was announced that the second series had begun filming and was realised in September 2025.
+In April 2025, it was announced that the second series had begun filming and was released in September 2025.